 Stainless steel is ideal for use in corrosive and severe conditions.
 This makes it an excellent solution for saltwater, swimming pools, osmosis systems, high temperatures, and various chemicals.

-Most stainless steel is austenitic, with the most common types being 304 and 316.
-Type 316 provides the highest corrosion resistance, whereas Type 304, sometimes known as 18/8, has 18% chromium and 8% nickel.
-Type 316 has 18% chromium and 10% nickel, also known as 18/10.
+Most stainless steel is austenitic, with the most common types being 304 and 316 stainless steel.
+Type 316 offers the highest corrosion resistance, whereas Type 304, also known as 18/8, contains 18% chromium and 8% nickel.
+Type 316 has 18% chromium and 10% nickel, also known as 18/10 stainless steel.

 One thing to know is that stainless steel valves often require more power than brass or PVC valves.
 This is critical when operating a stainless steel valve with an electric or pneumatic actuator.